Ventricular Tachycardia (VT)

 it.
 Implantable loop recorders may then be used to record the heart rhythm for up

-to 3 years time.
-These are small electronic recording devices that are about the size
+to 3 years.
+These are small electronic recording devices that are about the size of

-of a pinky finger that are injected into the skin overlying the heart.
+a pinky finger.
+They're injected into the skin overlying the heart.

 How is VT treated?